 Myanmar: New foreign investment law

-On 2 November 2012, the President of Myanmar, Thein Sein, has signed the new law on foreign investment.
-The law introduces several changes to an international investment law introduced in 1988 as well some new regulations.
+On November 1st, 2012, the Burmese Parliament passed the Foreign Investment Law (Law No 21/2012).
+One day later, the President of Myanmar, Thein Sein, signed the new law.
+This law introduces several changes to an international investment law introduced in 1988 as well some new regulations.
 In general, the changes facilitate international investment into the local market of Myanmar.

 - Foreigners can lease land for up to 50 years.